 Ways to take care of your dog

-Exercise is also essential to take care of the health of any animals.
+- Exercise is also essential to take care of the health of any animal.
 There is a myth that the Bulldogs do not need to exercise.
-But proper exercise is important for general health and well-being of the life of your bulldog.
+But proper exercise is important for the general health and well-being of the life of your Bulldog.
 Bulldogs are notoriously low-energy animals.

-Still, they require exercise to stay healthy.
+- Still, they require exercise to stay healthy.
 All dogs need daily exercise.
-They will get enough exercise naturally, but as he grows up, he must be taken for regular walks and runs.
+They will get enough exercise naturally, but they must be taken for regular walks and runs as they grow up.
 So if you want to keep your health requires exercise bulldog.

 Grooming & Bruising

-Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
-And unfortunately, your bulldog is more likely than other dogs to have problems with her teeth.
-It starts with tartar build-up on the teeth and progresses to infection of the gums and roots of the teeth.
+- Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
+And unfortunately, your Bulldog is more likely than other dogs to have problems with its teeth.
+It starts with tartar build-up on the teeth and progresses to infection of the teeth gums and roots.
 So dental health check-up is very useful for your dogs or puppies.

 Love & affection

-Love and affection are useful for every dog.
-If you give a love and affection to your bulldog than the dog will love you back.
-Your bulldog puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+- Love and affection are useful for every dog.
+Suppose you give love and affection to your Bulldog, then the dog will love you back.
+Your bulldog puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feeding for Your Bulldog: –

-Food is very important for all animals and humans.
-If you are helping them to adopt a bulldog, it is necessary also to take into consideration what foods and whatnot.
+- Food is very important for all animals and humans.
+If you are helping them adopt a bulldog, it is necessary to consider what foods and whatnot.
 Because if the dogs are not given proper food soon fall ill.
-After bulldog, wait at least two weeks before changing his diet.
+After the Bulldog, wait at least two weeks before changing his diet.

-After two weeks, it is necessary to gradually introduce new foods into the old food.
-Calorie needs to depend on your age and activity level Bulldog.
-About 18 months later, as an adult should nutritionally treat your bulldog.
-A healthy diet should also remind your bulldog.
+- After two weeks, it is necessary to introduce new foods into the old food gradually.
+Calorie needs to depend on your age and activity level, Bulldog.
+About 18 months later, as an adult should nutritionally treat your Bulldog.
+A healthy diet should also remind your Bulldog.
 Bulldog commodities such as corn and sugar in the foods to avoid.
 Use your bulldog food and water to feed the stainless steel of the bowl.
 Do not use plastic.